 As your estate and your family grow, your estate plan should grow with them.
 Over the course of your life you will probably add additional goals and objectives to your overall plan.
 One of the most popular additions to the average estate plan is probate avoidance.
-An Overland Park probate attorney at Parman & Easterday explains why avoiding probate is so important.

 The Probate Process

 Probate is the legal process typically required after the death of an individual.
 Probate serves several important purposes, including the identification and eventual distribution of the decedent’s estate assets, notification of creditors and payment of estate debts, and the payment of federal gift and estate taxes due from the estate.
 Probate also serves to authenticate, or challenge, a Last Will and Testament if one was left by the decedent.
 If the decedent left behind a valid Last Will and Testament, the individual named as the Executor in that Will is responsible for overseeing the probate process and the terms of the Will are used to determine how the estate assets are distributed.
 If the decedent died intestate (without a Will), someone typically volunteers to be the Personal Representative and oversee the probate of the estate and the intestate succession laws of the state where the decedent resided at the time of death determine how estate assets are distributed.